SoUmNerd/CHAT-GPT-Discord-Bot/README.md

 Here, you only need to change the port in the line 13.
 And now, we are ready!
 ## Contact
-Any suggestion or quesiton?
+Any suggestion or question?
 Contact me!
 Discord: Apenas_um_nerd#7866